IoT in Healthcare: Smart Beds

 Top-Notch Security

-As healthcare facilities continue to increase their reliance on IoT and smart beds to better patient care, it becomes more critical that network performance is maintained.
+As healthcare facilities continue to increase their reliance on IoT and smart beds to better provide patient care, it becomes more critical that Wi-Fi network performance is maintained.
 Follow these tips to optimize your network and patient health.